eyelid problems blepharoplasty

 Depending on the symptoms, further eye examinations besides a visual examination may be necessary.
 Depending on the outcome of the examination surgery may or may not be required.

-In a comprehensive conversation, I will advise you about the necessity of surgery, the details of the procedure, the expected outcome and possible side effects.
-It is a major concern for me to address all of your questions and to explain in detail how the surgery will be performed.
+In a comprehensive conversation, I will advise you about the necessity of surgery, the details of the procedure, the expected outcome, and possible side effects.
+It is a major concern of mine to address all of your questions and explain in detail how the surgery will be performed.

 The plastic eyelid and aesthetic surgery

-I perform eyelid surgery – depending on the indication – mostly as outpatient procedure under local anesthesia or sometimes as an inpatient procedure.
-With more than 700 eyelid surgeries I have a very broad range of experience and can recommend the best method for you.
+I perform eyelid surgery – depending on the indication – mostly as an outpatient procedure under local anesthesia or sometimes as an inpatient procedure.
+With more than 1,000 eyelid surgeries, I have a very broad range of experience and can recommend the best method for you.

 Dermatochalasis (age-related sagging of the eyelids)